Find out how we identify the ‘relevant overseas person’ and the ‘individuals with control’.

 - How important decisions are made within the ROP for the investment;

-- Individuals with a 25% or more ownership and control interest in the ROP; and
+- Individuals with a more than 25% ownership and control interest in the ROP; and

 - Substance over form.